Electoral system of Australia: Election day

 The date and type of federal election is determined by the Prime Minister – after a consideration of constitutional requirements, legal requirements, as well as political considerations – who advises the Governor-General to set the process in motion by dissolving either or both houses and issuing writs for election for the House of Representatives and territorial senators.
 The Constitution of Australia does not require simultaneous elections for the Senate and the House of Representatives, but it has long been preferred that elections for the two houses take place simultaneously.
 The most recent House-only election took place in 1972, and the most recent Senate-only election took place in 1970.
 The last independently dated Senate election writ occurred during the Gair Affair in 1974.
 Federal elections must be held on a Saturday which has been the case since the 1913 federal election.

 Subject to those considerations, an election for the House of Representatives can be called at any time before the expiration of the three-year term of the House of Representatives The term of the House of Representatives starts on the first sitting day of the House following its election and runs for a maximum of three years, but the House can be dissolved earlier.
 The date of the first sitting can be extended provided that "There shall be a session of the Parliament once at least in every year, so that twelve months shall not intervene between the last sitting of the Parliament in one session and its first sitting in the next session, but subject to the requirement that the House shall meet not more than 30 days after the date appointed for the return of the writs."
 The actual date of the election is later.
 Between 10 and 27 days must be allowed for nominations, and the actual election would be set between 21 and 31 days after the close of nominations.
-Accordingly, between 31 and 58 must be allowed after the issue of the writs to the election.
+Accordingly, between 31 and 58 days must be allowed after the issue of the writs to the election.

 The term of senators ends on 30 June either three (for half the senators if it follows a double-dissolution) or six years after their election.
 Elections of senators at a half-Senate election must take place in the year before the terms expire, except if parliament is dissolved earlier.
 The terms of senators from the territories align with House elections.
 The latest date that a half-Senate election can be held must allow time for the votes to be counted and the writs to be returned before the newly elected senators take office on 1 July.
 This took over a month in 2016, so practically, the date in which a half-Senate election is to take place must be between 1 July of the year before Senate terms expire until mid-May of the expiry year.

 A double dissolution cannot take place within six months before the date of the expiry of the House of Representatives.